 Inviting your friends over to bake can be an entertaining and relaxing activity.
-That’s what I think of when thinking up cupcake party ideas for adults and cake addicts.
+That’s what I think of when thinking up cupcake party ideas for friends, cake addicts and sugar lovers.

 Cupcakes are the simplest cakes of all.
 They’re easy to make and easy on the budget.
 And because you can have more than one cake, this gives everyone the chance to customise their own.

-Most of the cupcake party ideas for adults here involve some kind of cake-making from scratch.
+Let’s kick off this list of cupcake party ideas for adults with the best fun you’ll have with friends – simple cake-making.
 To get the best results for your cakes, you will need the following baking equipment:

 - mixing bowls